martinholsen/SSQ-task/readme.txt

 I have chosen to answer the task using python as it is the programming language I am currently most familiar with.
 It might not be the ideal programming language for developing an app but it should suffice.

+Initially the idea was to implement a SQLAlchemy database to store the data locally but this was dropped after the author better understood the assignment.
+The data is now taken directly from the online database through url request and query.

 ## webapp enviornment setup

 To avoid issues with downloading dependencies locally we first create an environment.
 The environment should have already